codeGROOVE-dev/multicache/README.md

 6. **Higher Frequency Cap** - Max freq=7 (vs paper's 3) for better hot/warm discrimination

 The core algorithm follows the paper closely: items enter the small queue, get promoted to main after 2+ accesses, and evicted items are tracked in a ghost queue to inform future admissions.

+### Divergences from the S3-FIFO Paper

+We've made several enhancements that improve hit rates on real-world traces:

+1. **Eviction Sampling** - Instead of strict FIFO order, we sample 5 entries from the queue front and evict the coldest.
+Inspired by Redis's approximated LRU, this protects recently-accessed items without read-path overhead.

+2. **Ghost Frequency Memory** - We track the peak frequency each item achieved during its lifetime.
+When evicted, this peak is stored in the ghost queue.
+Items returning from ghost have 50% of their peak frequency restored, giving proven-popular items a head start.

+3. **Main Queue Ghost Tracking** - The paper only adds small queue evictions to ghost.
+We also add main queue evictions, preserving frequency history for items that proved themselves valuable enough to reach main.

+These changes yield +0.2-0.5% hit rate improvements on production traces (Meta KVCache, Twitter, Wikipedia) while maintaining the algorithm's simplicity and O(1) operations.

 ## License